Trading Psychology

 Well, that got the Emini-Watch followers riled up!
 I received over 50 emails with comments.
 Wow – biggest response ever to an Emini-Watch anything.
 Not unsurprisingly the comments were overwhelmingly “trading is good”.
 Only 2 nay-sayers.

 But the other inescapable observation was the clarity and quality of argument.
 I am so proud and humbled to have amassed a collection of followers who are truly intelligent, articulate, talented and true observers of the market and society.
-It’s scary too – can’t get anything dodgy past you guys 馃檪
+It’s scary too – can’t get anything dodgy past you guys 🙂

 Here’s a small sample of the responses:

 Trading is NOT gambling.
 Gambling implies some sort of reckless, irresponsible, ‘let’s-see-what-happens’ behaviour.
 In fact, trading is the opposite of gambling because trading is a highly disciplined activity that requires strategy and (most importantly) an EDGE.
 Without an edge, a strategy to employ that edge, and strict discipline to work the strategy, you will fail.
 So in fact, trading bears very little resemblance to gambling and any trader who gambles will lose, period.
-Mike

 Trading is gambling.
 Everything is gambling.
 When you get out of bed in the morning to go out and make a living, you immediately increase your chance of getting killed.
 Farmers gamble with the weather.
 Apple gambles on a new electronic product’s acceptance.
 Hollywood gambles on every movie it makes.
 The only reason you think gambling is bad is that the people at the top use that meme to keep you in your place.
-Mike T.

 I work in a casino in Vegas and I can tell you that trading is NOT gambling!
 Gambling is essentially taking on risk while leaving things to chance.
 If you have an edge, then in the long run you are going to win, even though you might lose in the short term.
 The casinos are risking money by offering blackjack, slots and others, but since the odds are in their favor they come out ahead.
 They consider it a profitable business, much like trading can be and is for many people.
-Aaron B.

 In socialist Norway, I gain more from saying I am an investor rather than a trader, or god forbid a speculator.
 People generally treat me better.
-Karl L.

 Years ago when I managed our family farm, same family 175 years in central Illinois, I learned about commodity markets.
 I was grateful for the corn and soybean markets that allowed me to sell what we produced at the time of year and price level that was my choice, not someone else’s choice.
 Sometimes I sold before harvest, sometimes after.
 The liquid markets for corn and beans allowed me to take responsibility for this important aspect of being a producer.